venkat299/CS-6852-Ontology/DA24C021-Assignment-1.md

 - Cardinality Restrictions  -  TODO
 - Nominal Axioms (Individual Equality/Disjointness)  -  TODO

+Classes
+- Company - A registered business according to laws.

 Note: Please keep the overall goal of the full set of assignments in mind while designing the ontology.
 You can plan to have members of the primitive symbols (concepts and relationships) available/ extractable from XML data you would generate later in Assignment 2.